Isca Academy joined the Ted Wragg Trust in October 2013.

-The Ted Wragg Multi-Academy Trust has delegated strategic oversight of the Academy to the Local Governing Body.
+The Ted Wragg Trust has delegated strategic oversight of the Academy to the Local Governing Body.

-If you have any queries about the governing body at Isca Academy, or you would like to get involved, please contact the college and ask to speak to the Clerk to the Governors.
-You can also email the Chair of Governors via the clerk email@example.com
+If you have any queries about the governing body at Isca Academy, or you would like to get involved, please make contact via the school office: email@example.com

-Details of the Ted Wragg Multi Academy Trust and their Trustees can be viewed on the TWMAT website: www.tedwraggtrust.co.uk/governance/trustees/
+Details of the Ted Wragg Trust and their Trustees can be viewed on the TWT website.

 This includes the Trust annual report, annual audited accounts, memorandum of association, articles of association, names of trustees and members and the trust funding agreement.